 George was the only child born to William BUNN and widow Sarah (née SMITH) France.
 Ah, see the name of her first husband?
 First clue to the Franz family myth.

-Sarah was significantly older than William - 11 years.
-When her first husband, Thomas France, died in a coal mining accident in 1851, along with her father, Thomas SMITH, she had 7 children at home.
+Sarah was significantly older than William approximately 11 years.
+When her first husband, Thomas France, died in a coal mining accident in late 1851, along with her father, Thomas SMITH, Sarah had 7 children at home.
 Their ages ranged from Elizabeth (15) to Esther (less than 1 year).
-William was also a coal miner, and likely knew Thomas from work, as well as close residence.
+William was also a coal miner, and likely knew Thomas France from work, as well as close residence.

 William BUNN lived nearby the family, in Darby Hand [Darby End], Parish Dudley, near Netherton.
 Their church was St Thomas in Dudley, Worcestershire.
 Below is a copy of their Marriage Register of St Thomas, Dudley/Netherton, with marriage date after Banns, of November 25, 1854: